Antibiotic sensitivity testing: Uses

 In clinical medicine, antibiotics are most frequently prescribed on the basis of a person's symptoms and medical guidelines.
 This method of antibiotic selection is called empiric therapy, and it is based on knowledge about what bacteria cause an infection, and to what antibiotics bacteria may be sensitive or resistant.
+The Weighted-Incidence Syndromic Combination Antibiogram (WISCA) extends this by weighting local pathogen incidence against susceptibility data to estimate syndrome-level coverage for single or combination regimens.

 For example, a simple urinary tract infection might be treated with trimethoprim/sulfamethoxazole.
 This is because Escherichia coli is the most likely causative bacterium, and may be sensitive to that combination antibiotic.
 However, bacteria can be resistant to several classes of antibiotics.
 This resistance might be because a type of bacteria has intrinsic resistance to some antibiotics, because of resistance following past exposure to antibiotics, or because resistance may be transmitted from other sources such as plasmids.
 Antibiotic sensitivity testing provides information about which antibiotics are more likely to be successful and should therefore be used to treat the infection.

 Antibiotic sensitivity testing is also conducted at a population level in some countries as a form of screening.
 This is to assess the background rates of resistance to antibiotics (for example with methicillin-resistant Staphylococcus aureus), and may influence guidelines and public health measures.
+Open-source tools such as the AMR package for R can be used to standardise and analyse such population-level phenotypical susceptibility data against international breakpoints.